Skills & Training near

 San Antonio's Film and Entertainment and Media industry is currently growing at a rapid pace.
 The Arrows in Motion Project is a weekly program that has been created to develop, train, and prepare young adults to follow their passions into the entertainment industry.
 By providing performances and resume-building oppotunities that align with our mission of encouraging creative dreamers to become authentic artist A.I.M. promotes community education and training, which, in part, prepares the participants for productive employment that meets the new professional needs of the city.

 CivTechSA provides an opportunity for students to solve real-world civic challenges from numerous City of San Antonio Departments and from the Smart SA Partners to gain necessary skills for their future.
 Throughout the year, students engage with partners while working on civic challenges during pitch competitions, showcases and class projects.
 This collaboration between students and partners help foster innovation and creativity!

-Students.
-If you are interested in bringing civic challenges into your classroom, please contact [email protected]
+Students, if you are interested in bringing civic challenges into your classroom, please contact CivTechSA at [email protected]

 CivTechSA hosts multiple events throughout the year that allow designers, developers, and entrepreneurs to showcase their skills and create inventive ideas to solve civic challenges based on the event.

 If you are interested in participating or volunteering in any of the events, please contact CivTechSA at [email protected]

 Services available in the Good Careers Centers include: